jekuno/milia/README.md

 ## console

-Note that even when running the console ($ rails console) will be run in multi-tenanting mode.
+Note that even when running the console, ($ rails console) it will be run in multi-tenanting mode.
 You will need to establish a current_user and setup the current_tenant, otherwise most Model DB accesses will fail.